yashu1wwww/100-Youtube-Auto-Subscribers-Using-Localhost/README.md

 chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

-then new terminal in that folder and enter subscribe.py
+# then open new terminal in that folder and enter subscribe.py

 After opening Chrome, paste the following two lines of code from the script into the command prompt and hit enter.
 This will open the YouTube video URL in Chrome, automatically like it with multiple accounts, and switch between accounts to hit the likes.